schroef/extra-material-list/README.md

 Therefore, I made an addon that enables to pop-up an extra material list with specified number of rows and columns.
 Optionally, you can display all materials in a plain list.

+The panel also now has function to easy select image texture from Node Editor

 Moreover, there is a button to remove material and node group duplicates (ending with .001, .002, etc), which might occur after appending assets from external files.

 !['Preview'](https://raw.githubusercontent.com/wiki/schroef/extra-material-list/images/extra-material-list-preview-v026.jpg?2024-11-11)